syncfusion-content/blazor-docs/blazor/datagrid/getting-started.md

 The columns are automatically generated when columns declaration is empty or undefined while initializing the datagrid.

 The DataGrid has an option to define columns using [GridColumns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumns.html) component.
-In [GridColumns](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridColumns.html) component we have properties to customize columns.
+To customize column properties, use [GridColumns](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridColumns.html) component.

 Let’s check the properties used here:
 * [Field](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Field) is added to map with a property name in IEnumerable object.
 * [HeaderText](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_HeaderText) is added to change the title of columns.
 * [TextAlign](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_TextAlign) is used to change the alignment of columns.
 By default, columns will be left aligned.
 To change columns to right align, define [TextAlign](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_TextAlign) as **Right**.
-* Also, we have used another useful property, [Format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Format).
+* Also, you have used another useful property, [Format](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_Format).
 Using this, you can format number and date values to standard or custom formats.

 {% tabs %}
 {% highlight razor %}